imcf/pyppms/TESTING.md

 To run the tests, copy the example [`pyppmsconf.py`](/resources/examples/pyppmsconf.py) file to the `/tests/` directory.
-For the online tests, please edit it according to your instance and key - the offline tests work without config modifications.
+For the online tests, please edit it according to your instance and key - the offline tests will work without modifying the config.

 ```bash
 cp -v resources/examples/pyppmsconf.py tests/
 ```

-To generate an API key a so-called "Super-Admin" needs to log on to your PPMS instance, navigate to `My PPMS` using the drop-down menu on the top-right, then selecting `API` from the top bar and finally clicking the `Create PUMAPI key` button.
+To generate an API key a so-called "Super-Admin" needs to log on to your PPMS instance, navigate to `My PPMS` using the drop-down menu on the top-right, select `API` from the top bar and finally hit the `Create PUMAPI key` button.

 ## Running Tests